nodepy/nodepy/README.md

 - Installing Python dependencies with `--root` and `-g,--global` should now be consistent with Pip's default behaviour with the respective installation modes (`pip install` and `pip install --user`)
+- Configuration option `prefix` is no longer used, (root/global) Node.py modules are now installed nearby Python's `site-packages` and Scripts are placed into Python's script directory

 ### v0.0.17